 What is Forest School & How Does it Works

-Wrekin Forest School provides ways for meeting National Curriculum learning objectives whilst developing practical life skills and encouraging child initiated learning, which is observed and assessed.
+Wrekin Forest School provides ways for meeting National Curriculum learning objectives whilst developing practical life skills and encouraging child initiated learning for all ages & abilities, which is observed and assessed.
 Many children benefit from and prefer a practical element to their learning, and achieve greater levels of success when this is combined with traditional classroom learning.
 All children benefit from opportunities to demonstrate a wider range of knowledge and expertise – especially important for those who don’t often ‘shine’ in the classroom.
 Their peers accord them and their achievements greater respect.

 It has additional physical, social and health benefits for children and young people who are leading increasingly indoor lives, helping them to enjoy physical activity outdoors and mitigate obesity.
 Children and young people become more confident in their own natural and made environments, and acquire a deeper understanding about environmental issues locally and globally.